Omkar-Ranadive/omkar-ranadive.github.io/_pages/about.md

   - /about.html
 ---
 ------
 I am currently working as an Applied Scientist at [Alchera Labs](https://alcherainc.com/en/){:target="_blank"}.
-My areas of research include Machine Learning, Deep Learning and Reinforcement Learning.

-My overarching goal is to develop AI algorithms which would bring us closer to attaining general intelligence.
-My other goal is to incorporate AI into different disciplines of science.
-I have always been enthralled by Computer Science as it is one of the few fields where practical results can be achieved quickly.
-I believe that by amalgamating AI with Computer Science, people from all disciplines will be able to satisfy their curiosity, get practical results, perform better research and solve problems faster.
+My research interests lie broadly in Machine Learning, Deep Learning, and Reinforcement Learning.
+More specifically, I am most interested in understanding the “why” behind neural networks and its processes and using this knowledge to develop more intelligent algorithms.
+My second goal is to incorporate AI algorithms into different disciplines of science so that people from different disciplines can solve problems faster and expedite the scientific research process.

 I did my Master's in Computer Science from [Northwestern University](https://www.mccormick.northwestern.edu/computer-science/){:target="_blank"} and my Bachelor's (B.Tech) in Computer Engineering from [K.J Somaiya College of Engineering](https://kjsce.somaiya.edu/kjsce/){:target="_blank"}.